ejparnell/pokemon-research-team/lessons/03_building_agents.md

                 "analysis_steps": ["Perform statistical analysis"],
                 "deliverables": ["Generate comprehensive report"],
-                "success_criteria": ["Complete analysis with insights"]
+                "success_criteria": ["Complete analysis with insights"] }
-            }
 ```

 **Why This Method Matters:**

 - It gives Professor Oak a way to create structured plans
-- Right now it uses templates, but you could enhance it to use the LLM for dynamic planning
+- Right now, it uses templates, but you could enhance it to use the LLM for dynamic planning
 - The return format is consistent, making it easy for other agents to understand

 ### Building the Researcher Agent